 - Successful control depends on efficient wetting and good distribution of spray.

 - High volume spraying is likely to be more effective as the spray has to penetrate the protective woolly covering of the aphid and reach colonies living in cracks and on the undersides of branches.

 - Flonicamid (Mainman) is specifically recommended for control of woolly aphid on apple.

-- Flonicamid (Mainman) or pirimicarb (Aphox etc) are good choices because they are selective, have low toxicity to natural enemies and are partially systemic.
+- Flonicamid (Mainman) is a good choice because it is selective, has low toxicity to natural enemies and is partially systemic.

 - Use of synthetic pyrethroids, which are harmful to natural enemies, should be avoided.

 - Thiacloprid (Calypso) has little or no effect on woolly aphid.
 Calypso may possibly be harmful to earwigs, the most important natural enemy of woolly aphid.
 If this is the case, sprays of thiacloprid (Calypso) in mid- and late summer, when earwigs are present in the tree, could cause later outbreaks of woolly aphid.

 - It is possible to destroy colonies physically e.g. with a scrubbing brush in May and early June while they are localised on the trunk and before spread to young shoots may occur.
 This approach is only likely to be practical on a limited scale or where tree density is low.